 The Commission may collect any evidence it deems necessary, including any written statements that have been generated in the previous stages of the appeals process.
 The Commission may choose to interview the concerned parties, and it may also choose to conduct a formal hearing.

-For the purposes of this process, the voting members of the Commission shall include the faculty representatives on the Commission as well as the Registrar or his or her designee.
+For the purposes of this process, the voting members of the Commission shall include the faculty representatives on the Commission as well as the Registrar or their designee.
 No faculty member who belongs to the department in question may participate in the Commission’s deliberation or decision making.

 If the Commission decides that the grade was not based on prejudicial or capricious evaluation, the Chair of the Commission shall give written notification of this decision to the student and the instructor.
 If the Commission determines that the grade was indeed based on prejudicial or capricious evaluation, the Chair of the Commission shall advise the instructor to reconsider the student’s semester grade in a manner consistent with proper and stated procedures.
 If the instructor rejects this advice or fails to comply in a manner satisfactory to the Commission, then the Commission may undertake an evaluation of the student work in question and assign the grade it deems appropriate.